kvothesfs/QSR-DC/README.md

 ## Clustering and Dimensionality Reduction Mappings

-Different methods for unsupervised learning and dimensionality reduction are carried out and saved to be used as inputs for the logistic regression classifier.
-Among the methods explored:
+The clustering and dimensionality reduction methods used to extract features are:

 - SVDD
 - DBSCAN
 - Isolation Forest